zandroJ/lost-ark-gold-tracker-g2g-calculator/README.md

 # Lost Ark Gold Value Calculator

-A simple gold value calculator for Lost Ark players to track gold-to-USD conversion rates on EU servers via web scraping from the official G2G marketplace.
+A full-stack web app that tracks **gold-to-USD conversion rates** for Lost Ark EU players by scraping live data from the official G2G marketplace.

 ## Features